InStateTeam/braid/braid-core/README.md

 ## Invocation Protocol

 The Braid invocation protocol is a backwards-compatible extension to [JsonRPC 2.0](http://www.jsonrpc.org/specification).
-This extension is provides the capability for streamed replies to a given request.
+This extension provides the capability for streamed replies to a given request.
 The extension applies to the [Request payload](http://www.jsonrpc.org/specification#request_object) and the [Response payload](http://www.jsonrpc.org/specification#response_object).

 ### Request payload extension

 [JsonRPC 2.0](http://www.jsonrpc.org/specification#request_object) defines the following standard fields: `jsonrpc`, `method`, `params`, and `id`.
-Braid adds one addition field:
+Braid adds one additional field:

 **`streamed`** - this is an **optional** `boolean`, with the default being `false`.
-If `true`, the requests denotes that the client is expecting a streamed response.
+If `true`, the request denotes that the client is expecting a streamed response.
 When `true`, the Braid server will send responses that meet the **Response** payload extension (see below).

 ### Response payload extension

 [JsonRPC 2.0](http://www.jsonrpc.org/specification#response_object) defines the following standard fields: `jsonrpc`, `result`, `error`, and `id`.
-In addition, the Braid extension specifies one additional field:
+Braid specifies one additional field:

 **`completed`** - this is an **optional** field.
 When present, it denotes that the response is the last result packet for request with the same `id`.
 The presence of the field, irrespective of its value, is sufficient to terminate the flow.